ocaml-multicore/domain-local-await/README.md

 ```

 To demonstrate that we can perform IO operations without blocking the thread we
-implement a very minimalist effects based toy scheduler.
+implement a very minimalistic effects based toy scheduler.
 We could also use any
 existing scheduler that provides support for domain-local-await
 ([see](#references)).